Accounting and Valuation Methods

 Internally generated intangible assets are capitalized if it is probable that a future economic benefit can be associated with the use of the asset and the costs of the asset can be determined reliably.
 They are recognized at cost and amortized on a straight-line basis.
 Their stated useful lives correspond to those of the intangible assets acquired against payment.
 If development costs are capitalized, they consist of the costs directly attributable to the development process.
 Capitalized development costs are amortized over the useful life of the corresponding production facilities as from the start of production.

 Goodwill is not amortized.
 Existing goodwill undergoes an annual impairment test.
 If the impairment test indicates a recoverable amount that is lower than the carrying amount, the goodwill is reduced to its recoverable amount and an impairment loss is recognized.
 Furthermore, the intrinsic value is examined when events or circumstances indicate possible impairment.
 Impairments of goodwill are presented under other operating expenses.
+Currently, goodwill is not capitalized.

 Financing costs that were incurred in connection with particular, qualifying assets and which can be attributed directly or indirectly to them are capitalized as part of acquisition or production costs until the assets are used for the first time.
 In addition, financing costs are not reported as part of acquisition or production costs.
 WACKER accounts for financing costs in accordance with IAS 23 (Borrowing Costs) if they concern major, long-term investments in production plants.